Lough Navar Forest

 The Ulster Way, rising to a height of 735 feet passes through the forest.

 On the other side of the road from the forest entrance is the start of the Correl Glen Nature Trail which runs through part of the extensive Largalinny National Nature Reserve.
-This reserve contains some rare plants and almost all the native Irish species of butterfly.
+This reserve has some rare plants and almost all the native Irish species of butterfly.

 The forest is open every day from 10.00 am until sunset.